You can find important information for projects and organisations that entered the 2024 Accolades here

 - Entry is free

-- The Accolades are open to teams, groups or organisations from the social care and childcare, play and early years sectors
+- The Accolades are open to teams, projects and organisations from the social care and childcare, play and early years sectors

-- Your team, group or organisation must be based and work in Wales
+- Your team, project or organisation must be based and work in Wales

-- We won’t accept any nominations received after the closing date and time (5pm on Wednesday, 2 November 2022).
+- We won’t accept any nominations after the closing date and time (5pm on Friday, 3 November 2023)

 - You must answer every question on the entry form